dwip-the-dev/Open-Book/README.md

 *NOTE*
 You may add a different subdirectory under the books directory for better organized file structure.

+## Secondary File Storage
+If you want you can use the [secondary repository](https://github.com/dwip-the-dev/cdn-OpenBook) to put your books in the same /books/foldername format.
+It is highly recommended to use the secondary storage now to avoid getting rate limited or bandwidth limited by GitHub or GitLFS.

 ## 🎯 Coming Soon

 - 🔍 Search & filter by author/title ☑️(Done.
 Feature Implimented)